Learn How to Bet on Tennis

 He might still be training on vacation, I know.
 But if you're relaxing, you're usually not training hard.
 At the very least, intensity and volume are lower.

 Of course, this information alone rarely justifies a bet.
-But it’s an extra piece of the puzzle.
+But it's an extra piece of the puzzle.
 And the key point is that, unless it's a top, highly followed player, the market does not use to price this in.
+Or if they do, it’s not when the odds are first released, but closer to market close — when perhaps a tipster with many followers has already mentioned it.

 Betting is about collecting many small pieces of information.
 Individually, almost none of them leads to a bet.